amzn/selling-partner-api-samples/use-cases/website-authorization/docs/DEPLOYMENT.md

 2. If the application was deployed successfully, the landing page should be loaded and an `Authorize` button is visible
 3. Click on `Authorize`.
 This redirects you to Amazon's consent page (if not logged id, you need to log in to Seller Central first)
 4. Review the application and roles you are authorizing and click on `Authorize`.
-5. Amazon now redirects to the configured redirect URL (tinyURL) and the handler `success` will display the `authorized.html` page with the result from the seller marketplace participations.
+5. Amazon now redirects to the configured redirect URL (tinyURL) and the handler `success` will display the `authorized.html` page with the result from the seller marketplace participations if a seller was authorized (if a vendor is authorized, the page is displayed with an authorization message only).

 ## Alternative Local Deployment
 It is possible to use the sample solution without hosting it on AWS or other services.
 While it is not allowed to use localhost as an OAuth Redirect URL in you app configuration, a tunneling service can be used to share the app over https for testing purposes.